If you’re relatively new to the world of search marketing, you may have heard the term “SEO content” being thrown around in marketing meetings.

 SEO content can include any of the following:

-- Product Pages – These are the bread and butter of any retail e-commerce site.
+- Product pages – These are the bread and butter of any retail e-commerce site.
 A good product page can serve as both SEO content and a PPC landing page.

 - Articles – Think news article, interview, or feature piece.
 This is the main kind of content you’ll find on most newspaper- or magazine-style websites.

 - Lists – A list is really just a kind of article, but framing it as a list (such as “10 Ways to Lower Your Energy Bill” or “101 Things I Hate About Google”) makes it easier to scan.
 These types of titles also seem to be more clickable when found in search results or in social media feeds.
+And social signals do impact SEO.

 - Guides – A guide is a longer piece of content that explains in detail how to do something.
 (Guides are often broken up onto multiple web pages, though it’s a best practice to allow users to view long content as a single page if they wish.)
 You can post a full guide on your website, or you can post a summary or excerpt, requiring visitors to fill out a registration form to read the full guide.
 This can be a good way to generate leads, but keep in mind that putting up a registration wall will likely reduce the amount of SEO traffic you can drive to that guide.